Old Man Logan: Earth-21923 version

 The battle that ensues is intervened by the Thor who attacked Logan earlier and as she argues with Apocalypse, Logan flees and hides.
 The Thor then demands to know to where he had run, but no one answers.
 Angry, she attacks both the X-Men and the Horsemen with a lightning bolt and then looks for Logan through the domain.
 When she is near the domain's walls, Logan climbs it and attacks her from behind.
 Enraged, the Thor attacks him with another lightning bolt and lets him fall into the neighboring domain of Technopolis as she is attacked by Apocalypse's Infinite Soldiers.
 Logan is taken to Stark Tower by Baron Stark and Grand Marshal Rhodes, the Thor of that domain.
 After healing from his injuries, Logan awakens only to find himself in a totally different domain from the one where he was.
 He ends up fighting Rhodes, but is defeated and sent to the Deadlands as punishment for breaking Doom's laws.

 Due to his healing factor, Logan succeeds in fighting through hordes of zombies in the Deadlands.
-He takes shelter inside a cave where he finds an uninfected She-Hulk who has been there for a long time.
+He takes shelter inside a cave, where he finds an uninfected She-Hulk.
 He tries to convince her to throw him out of the Deadlands when the zombies find them.
 In a desperate attempt to save Logan's life, She-Hulk grabs him and jumps as high as she can to throw him out of the Deadlands as he had suggested, ultimately sacrificing her own life to do so.
 Afterwards, Logan finds himself in the Battleworld domain called the Kingdom of Manhattan.

 While wandering the city he has not seen in years, Logan meets this domain's Jean Grey and Emma Frost.
 They take him to meet the rest of the X-Men, as well as "his" son Jimmy Hudson.
 Logan later leads the superhero population of the Kingdom of Manhattan in a rebellion against God Emperor Doom.
 Subsequently, Logan finds himself in a new world.